 The Historical Museum aims to be a contemporary history communicator with clear roots and credibility.
 The monogram became a graphic focal point in the identity that can vary in size and clarity, which carries the history of the museum itself.

-The monogram has a rich and strong design language.
+The monogram, as well as the building, has a rich and strong design language.
 Therefore the other elements of the identity were toned down to a minimum which gives the monogram the space to be the main feature.
-The identity has a large opportunity in the balance between sober and experimental, where the use of typography, colors and the placement and size of the monogram provide new rules for each exhibition.
+The identity has a large opportunity for balance between sober and experimental, where the use of typography, colors and the placement and size of the monogram provide new rules for each exhibition.